ashwinchidambaram/LearningStuff/PostgreSQL/README.md

 # PostgreSQl Files
+## Authored By: Ashwin Chidambaram

-All content in files are written by me and are related to or derived from *The Complete SQL Bootcamp*
+All content in files are related to or derived from *The Complete SQL Bootcamp*

 Link: https://www.udemy.com/the-complete-sql-bootcamp/